try-catch-repeat/DockerTF/README.md

 ## Installation Instructions

+1) Open the terminal

-Pull download the repo and install the docker using the following command at the root of the repo
+2) Pull the repo and install the docker using the following command at the root of the repo

 `docker build -t sandbox:latest .`

-Once the image is build start the container with
+3) Once the image is build start the container with

-`docker run -d --tag sandbox_env sandbox:latest`
+`docker run -td --name sandbox_env tf-sandbox:latest`

-and enter the interactive shell with
+4) enter the interactive shell with

 `docker exec -it sandbox_env bash`